patr1ckm/do_ldpred/README.md

 # do\_ldpred

+LDpred computes polygenic scores by updating allele weights correcting for LD and using a Bayesian point-normal mixture prior for the expected effect sizes.

 The primary purpose of do\_ldpred is to provide an ldpred workflow in a cluster environment (e.g. SGE) that enables distributed computation of ldpred weights for sets of phenotypes while minimizing memory footprint and recomputation.

 Installation: just copy the scripts, setting the appropriate variables in do\_ldpred (please check!).